amaraoussama94/ChatSphere/README.md

 - **In-App Games**: Play simple games directly within the chat environment to enhance user interaction.
 - **Extensible Architecture**: Modular design allows for easy addition of new features like voice chat or video calls.

+## Development

+### Coding Standards

+ChatSphere follows universal C++ coding standards enforced by clang-format and clang-tidy.
+The project uses LLVM-based formatting rules and a comprehensive set of static analysis checks.

+- **Formatting**: Code is automatically formatted using clang-format with the provided `.clang-format` configuration.
+- **Linting**: clang-tidy checks for code quality, performance, and best practices.
+- **CI Enforcement**: All pull requests must pass clang-format and clang-tidy checks.

+### VS Code Configuration

+The `.vscode/settings.json` file configures VS Code to use the project's clang-format and clang-tidy settings for consistent development experience.

 ## Getting Started

 ### Installation